ggallego/feedly-cli/README.md

 A groovy command line client for [Feedly](http://feedly.com/) inspired on Jarkore works on [Feednix](https://github.com/Jarkore/Feednix).

-This tends to be a general tool to manipulate feedly by command line, but I use it as a podcast (and youtube) downloader for feedly:
+This tends to be a general tool to manipulate feedly by command line, but I use it as a minimalist podcast (and youtube) downloader for feedly:
-- mark your podcasts as 'Saved' category,
+- mark your podcasts as 'Saved' category on feedly,
-- use this tool to download your 'Saved' podcasts to a Dropbox directory,
+- use this tool to download your 'Saved' podcasts to a Dropbox directory (mine is in a crontab job),
 - favorite your files or podcast directory in your Dropbox Android app,
 - use [Android Clean Music Player](https://play.google.com/store/apps/details?id=com.myskyspark.music) to play.